The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

 \subsubsection{Evaluation Using Multiple Hypercubes}

-We evaluated the trace and modified mean criteria by using data sets that contain multiple numbers of cubes.
-The number of cubes in a data set was varied between 2 and 12, and the data dimension was varied between 5 and 40 in increments of 5.
+We evaluated the bandwidth criteria by using data sets that contain multiple numbers of cubes.
+The number of cubes in a data set was either 5 or 10, and the data dimension was varied between 5 and 40 in increments of 5.
 For each combination of data dimension and number of cubes, we generated 10 different sets of training and scoring data sets by different seed value.
 Figure \ref{fig:cubesmm} illustrates sample training and scoring data set that have five cubes and use two-dimensional data.

-For each simulation run, we computed the $F_1$ measure.
-Table \ref{fig:cubeboxWhisker}(a) to Table \ref{fig:cubeboxWhisker}(k) provide the box-and-whiskers plot of the $F_1$ measure for simulation results that were obtained using different number of hypercubes.
-Each section of Table \ref{fig:cubeboxWhisker} provides $F_1$ measure for different values of data dimension.
-Table \ref{fig:cubeboxWhisker}(a) to Table \ref{fig:cubeboxWhisker}(c), show that when the number of hypercubes is between 2 and 4, both the modified mean and the trace criteria provide $F1$ values above 0.9, with the modified mean criterion, performing slightly better than the trace criterion.
-But as the number of hypercubes increases from 5 to 12, Table \ref{fig:cubeboxWhisker}(d) to Table \ref{fig:cubeboxWhisker}(k) indicate that the performance of the modified mean criterion drops compared to the trace criterion.
-The trace criterion consistently provides an $F_1$ measure higher than 0.9, whereas the $F_1$ measure that is obtained using the modified mean criterion is in the range of 0.7 to 0.8, depending on the number of hypercubes.
+Figure \ref{fig:multiCubes5} and Figure \ref{fig:multiCubes10} provide the box-and-whiskers plot of the $F_1$ measure for simulations results that were obtained using 5 and 10 hypercubes respectively.
+The CV, peak and trace criterion have the best accuracy performance in this simulation setting.
+However, CV frequently fails to converge to a bandwidth.
+SADS does not provide a bandwidth for dimensions greater than 20.
+Additionally, of th three methods with best accuracy performance, the trace criteria has the best timing performance.